LeiRoF/M1-Photoelectric_Heat_On_Interstellar_Grains/docs/getting_started.rst

 **Integrated as python module**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To import a program as a module, put the source folder next to you
+To import a program as a module, put the source folder next to your
 program and add the following line in your program:

 .. code:: python